Bearded vulture: Physiology

-The acidity of the bearded vulture's stomach acid has been estimated to be around a pH of 1.
+The acidity of the bearded vulture's stomach acid has been estimated at around pH 1.
 Large bones are digested in about 24 hours, aided by slow mixing or churning of the stomach contents.
-The high fat content of bone marrow makes the net energy value of bone almost as good as that of muscle, even if bone is less completely digested.
+Protein retained in the bone matrix makes bones a more feasible energy source compared to that of muscle, with 140g of dry bones containing protein equivalent to 111g of muscle.
+The high lipid content of bone marrow make fresh bones exceed the energy content of muscle, with fresh bones containing about 108% of the energy of fresh meat by weight.
 A skeleton left on a mountain will dehydrate and become protected from bacterial degradation, and the bearded vulture can return to consume the remainder of a carcass even months after the soft parts have been consumed by other animals, larvae, and bacteria.